What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Results

-This section aims to illustrate the limitations of current prediction evaluation systems in accurately reflecting realistic driving performance.
-We take ADE as an example, with FDE results provided in the supplementary materials.
-We denote the ADE calculated from the Alignment dataset as \emph{Static ADE}, while the ADE derived from the simulation is referred to as \emph{Dynamic ADE}.
-For the Dynamic ADE, we log the simulation data after conducting the interactive simulation experiments and then compute its ADE.
-We ensure that each scenario has at least 20 timesteps for calculation.
-The Dynamic ADE is obtained by computing the average of the ADE values across all timesteps in a given scenario.
+This section illustrates the limitation of current prediction evaluation systems in accurately reflecting realistic driving performance.
+We use ADE as an example, with FDE results provided in the supplementary materials.
+We refer to the ADE and minADE calculated in the Alignment dataset as \emph{Static ADE} and \emph{Static minADE} since they are obtained from static evaluation.
+Fixed prediction ability experiments are conducted for both RVO and DESPOT planners in the \summit{} simulator.

-\shortpara{Results.} Our primary focus is to discern whether Static ADE serves as a reliable indicator of driving performance. \autoref{fig:static_vs_drivingperformance} presents the results of experiments conducted with fixed planning time and fixed number of predictions for both RVO and DESPOT planners.
-The results suggest that, in both experiments, there is no significant correlation between Static ADE and driving performance.
-Specifically, in the DESPOT experiment, we observed a counterintuitive positive relationship.
+\shortpara{Static ADE.} As revealed in \autoref{fig:static_vs_drivingperformance}{a}, there is no significant correlation between Static ADE and driving performance.
+Specifically, in the DESPOT planner, we observe a counterintuitive positive relationship.
 According to this finding, higher Static ADE would imply better driving performance.
 However, this hypothesis lacks a realistic basis and should be rejected since it exceeds the 95\% confidence interval.

-The disparity between static evaluation and driving performance can be primarily attributed to the neglect of two factors: the dynamics gap and the computational efficiency of predictors.
-The following paragraphs explicate these factors and how they influence driving performance.
+Static ADE can not serve as a reliable indicator of driving performance.

+\shortpara{Static minADE.} To consider the impact of multi-modal prediction, we further investigate the correlation between Static minADE and driving performance.
+As depicted in \autoref{fig:static_vs_drivingperformance}{b}, the multi-modal prediction accuracy better reflects the driving performance.
+However, in the RVO planner, the linear regression exceeds the 95\% confidence interval, thereby weakening the credibility of the evaluation metric.
+Furthermore, we still observe the positive correlation between prediction error and driving performance in the DESPOT planner, despite the lack of a realistic basis.
+These two observations prevent us from asserting the efficacy of Static minADE.

+In summary, current evaluation metrics merely represent the vanilla accuracy of predictors and do not fully reflect the driving performance.
+It is urgent to identify the overlooked factor(s) on this issue.